invokable/laravel-slim/README.md

 # Slim

-Set up a Laravel project to console only.
+Set up a Laravel project to console/api only.

 ## Requirements
 - PHP >= 8.2